evanderford/nih_bcbb_tools/mdff_pipeline_desktop/README.md

 ### Running the MDFF job

 Now you have all the necessary input files to run an MDFF job.
+These files are in a directory entitled `mdff_files/`

 If you want to run this on an HPC cluster, you'll need to copy the `mdff_files/` directory there.
 Then you can execute